 The HobbyKing EPP FPV – ArduPilot/ArduPlane

-I wanted a Bixler but couldn’t find one anywhere in stock and so after some more research I went for the HobbyKing EPP-FPV but this time I’m going to add and APM (Arduino Pilot Mega) for the safety features it will give me, such as RTL (Return to Launch) and Geo Fence (won’t fly outside a given area).
-Its a big plane and from the videos I’ve seen on YouTube it looks just the job.
+I wanted a Bixler but couldn’t find one anywhere in stock and so after some more research I went for the HobbyKing EPP-FPV but this time I’m going to add an APM (Arduino Pilot Mega) for the safety features it will give me, such as RTL (Return to Launch) and Geo Fence (won’t fly outside a given area).
+It’s a big plane and from the videos I’ve seen on YouTube, it looks just the job.

 I’m going to use this complete kit from HobbyKing HK Pilot 2.7

 I highly recommend watching this video series by Painless 360 APM Flight Controller they’re outstanding and high quality from a guy that really knows his stuff.

 - Build the plane first without any extra equipment and get it trimmed out for stable flight.